5 Things You Can Do Right Now to Get Ready for Spring

-It may not feel like it now, but spring is right around the corner.
+It may not feel like it now, but Spring is right around the corner.
 If you want to be ready for those first few warm days, it’s time to start some planning.
-Use these 5 timely hints to prepare for spring:
+Use these 5 timely tips to prepare for Spring:

 1. Address Your Winter Pots

-Empty winter pots and decide on your spring strategy: Remove the birch logs, pine boughs and fir branches from your containers and compost them, if possible.
+Empty winter pots and decide on your Spring strategy: Remove the birch logs, pine boughs and fir branches from your containers and compost them, if possible.
 Add fresh soil.
-Spring plants are typically rather small so plan on purchasing and planting at least a dozen 4” in a 24” pot, 10 in a 20” pot, 8 in a 16” pot, etc. Here are just a few of the spring beauties that love spring weather: pansies, lettuce, ranunculus, potted bulbs, Lobularia, coral bells, and scabiosa.
+Spring plants are typically rather small, so plan on purchasing and planting at least a dozen 4” in a 24” pot, 8" in a 16” pot, 10" in a 20” pot, etc. Here are just a few of the Spring beauties that love Spring weather: pansies, lettuce, ranunculus, potted bulbs, Lobularia, coral bells, and scabiosa.

 2. Wake Up Those Beds

 Do you want a zing of Spring along a front walk, flower bed or around a mailbox?
 Planting pansies into a bed will give you a jolt of color that takes you through to June, when the pansies will get leggy.
 At that time you can switch to summer annuals like New Guinea Impatiens or Petunias.
 Count on planting pansies 4 to 6 inches apart.
 When in doubt, buy more than you need.
 You’ll always find a place for those extras!

 3. Mull Over Your Mulch